 Here’s a rundown of the key symptoms and differences of the various forms.

 Bacterial.
 It’s the most common type and jumps from one person to another in a snap.
 The symptoms?
 Redness and itching and the sticky eyes that form at night, crusting over and keeping your eyelids stuck together by morning.
 The good news is antibiotics can treat bacterial pink eye.
 If your case is bacterial, visit your eye doctor so she can prescribe antibiotic eye drops.

 Viral.
 Any number of viruses can cause it, attacking the eyes' surfaces and inner eyelids.
 Redness and itching are typical symptoms, as is the watery, clear discharge from the eye.
 Like the bacterial type, it’s contagious.
 Don’t bother with antibiotics.
 As with all viruses, they’re useless against viral conjunctivitis.
 But your eye doctor can prescribe eye drops that can lessen the symptoms and help you feel less miserable.

 Allergic.
 Just name an eye irritant and it can cause allergic conjunctivitis.
 Anything from dust and pollen, to chemicals like cleaners, perfumes and industrial pollutants, can irritate the delicate conjunctiva.
-In this form, eyes usually get red and swollen, and watering and itching can be severe.
+In this form, eyes usually get red and swollen while watering and itching can be severe.

 Pink eye is more a nuisance than a danger, and isn’t in the habit of robbing eyesight.
 But, any of these symptom combinations should prompt you to call your eye doctor for treatment – even when the culprit is a virus.
-“The most important thing is to get early treatment to limit the spread of the infection, especially among children,” says Denis Humphreys, O.D., VSP doctor in Sparks, Nev.
+“The most important thing is to get early treatment to limit the spread of the infection, especially among children,” says Denis Humphreys, OD, VSP doctor in Sparks, Nevada.

 Dr. Humphreys shares some tips to limiting the spread of bacterial and viral conjunctivitis: